- How is ovarian cancer treated?

 Most ovarian germ cell tumors are treated with a hysterectomy and bilateral salpingo-oophorectomy.
 If the cancer is in only one ovary and the patient still wants to be able to have children, only the ovary containing the cancer and the fallopian tube on the same side are removed (leaving behind the other ovary and fallopian tube and the uterus).

-Ovarian stromal tumors are often confined to just one ovary, so surgery may be limited to removal of that ovary.
+Ovarian stromal tumors are often confined to just one ovary, so surgery may just remove that ovary.
 If the cancer has spread, more tissue may need to be removed.
 This could mean a hysterectomy and bilateral salpingo-oophorectomy and even debulking surgery.